 - Full Service: This is a gross lease that contains some kind of language to handle inflation.
 Correspondingly, the tenant is responsible for rising operating expenses after the first year.
 We call this provision an expense stop.

 - Modified: A modified gross lease is like a net lease, in that the tenant pays certain costs.
-These might include insurance, property tax, utilities, repair and common area maintenance (CAM).
+For example, these might include insurance, property tax, utilities, repair and common area maintenance (CAM).

 In addition, the other basic type of structure is the net lease.
 Therefore, please see our article on net leases for full details.